oracle-quickstart/oci-cloudnative/deploy/basic/README.md

 ![MuShop Logo](../../images/logo.png)

-This is a Terraform configuration that deploys the MuShop application demo on [Oracle Cloud Infrastructure (OCI)][oci].
+This is a Terraform configuration that deploys the MuShop basic sample application on [Oracle Cloud Infrastructure (OCI)][oci].

-MuShop is a 3-tier web application that implements an e-commerce site.
+MuShop basic is a 3-tier web application that implements an e-commerce site.
 It is built to showcase the features of [Oracle Cloud Infrastructure (OCI)][oci].
 This application is designed to run using only the Always Free tier resources.
 The repository contains the application code as well as the [Terraform][tf] code to create a [Resource Manager][orm] stack,